0

 Limitations running the Agent in Docker

-Our POWER8+ Docker images do not support our FreeIPMI collector.
-This is a technical limitation in FreeIPMI itself, and unfortunately not something we can realistically work around.
+Additionally, our POWER8+ Docker images dont support the FreeIPMI collector due to a technical limitation in FreeIPMI itself, which we cant work around.

 Create a new Netdata Agent container

-You can create a new Agent container using either docker run or docker-compose.
-After using any method, you can visit the Agent dashboard http://NODE:19999.
+You can create a new Agent container with docker run or docker-compose, then access the dashboard at http://NODE:19999.

 Privileges